Universal-Basic-Compute/serenissima/docs/architecture/building-system.md

    - Supports rotation and positioning

 4. **BuildingsToolbar**: Provides tools for building-related actions.
-   - Buttons for creating roads, docks, and other infrastructure
+   - Buttons for creating roads and other infrastructure
    - Toggle buttons for different building modes
    - Integration with other building-related tools